Responsible Travel

 Not only is this good for the charities we help, it’s also good for us to learn about the work people do to keep our world beautiful.

-• We have centrally located departure points to avoid contributing to local congestion & pollution levels.
+• We have centrally located departure points for our scheduled tours to avoid contributing to local congestion & pollution levels (with easy access to public transport).

-• We endeavour to ensure our tours are appropriate to local factors.
+• We endeavour to ensure our type and scale of tours is appropriate to local conditions.

-• We implement a zero-litter policy and recycle packaging from anything consumed on our vehicles.
+• We works towards a zero-litter policy and encourage employees and customers to recycle packaging from anything consumed on our vehicles.

 • We encourage our staff to use public transport and offer a cycle to work scheme.

-• We encourage customers to use public transport to reach us.
+• We encourage customers to use public transport to reach us through links on our website to operator’s timetables etc.

-• Our mini-coaches are washed where runoff is controlled.
+• Our minibuses are washed where run off is controlled.

 • Lost property is donated to charities after 1 month.

-• We monitor and reduce our energy use and waste production.
+• We monitor and reduce all our energy use and waste production.

-• We use low energy lighting and switch appliances off when not in use.
+• We use low energy lighting and switching appliances off when not in use.

 • We use recycled paper and ink cartridges.